nesi/snakemake_workshop/workshop_material/99_appendix_use_conda_environments.md

         "fastqc {input.R1} {input.R2} -o ../results/fastqc/ -t {threads}"
 ```

-Run again, now telling Snakemake to use to use [Conda](https://docs.conda.io/en/latest/) to automatically install our software by using the `--use-conda` flag
+Run again, now telling Snakemake to use to use [Conda](https://docs.conda.io/en/latest/) to automatically install our software by using the `--use-conda` and `--conda-frontend conda` flags

 ```diff
 # first remove output of last run